-Line 31 - Contributions to educational contribution accounts for the employee's beneficiaries
+Line 47 - Contributions to educational contribution accounts for the employee's beneficiaries

-Enter the amount of contributions to educational contribution accounts for the employees' eligible beneficiaries up to the maximum amount of \$500 for each beneficiary, as provided by Section 1081.05 of the Code.
-Employer's contributions will be considered as ordinary and necessary expenses of the industry or business, and can be deducted as such in the year they are made.
+Enter the amount of contributions to educational contribution accounts for the employees' eligible beneficiaries up to the maximum amount of \$500 for each beneficiary, subject to the provisions of Section 1081.05 of the Code.
+Employer's contributions will be considered as ordinary and necessary expenses of your industry or business, and can be deducted as such in the year they are made.
 These contributions must be included as part of the employee's income by the employer in the year they are made, and can be claimed as a deduction by the employee in the same year.
 The trust's constitutive instrument must state that the participants will be those individuals that through a contract or application claim the benefits provided by such trust.